 pretty common when people are trying to make a major change.
 If you relapse, it might

 seem like you're back where you started.
 But change is a learning experience, and

 a relapse is part of learning a new way of doing things.

 You can get back on track.

 Start by thinking about what triggered the relapse.
 Think about the emotions

-or situations that led you
+or situations that

 Then remind yourself why you decided to stop cutting before.
 How did you do it